 Almost all bath bomb recipes call for the same ingredients and measurements, with a few occasional exceptions.
 The key to great bath bombs is citric acid, which isn't hard to find online.

 If you'd rather not shop online and prefer the IRL approach, you may be able to purchase citric acid from your local pharmacy.
 Here's everything you'll need for the perfect bath bomb:

 - 3/4 tsp. water

-- 2 tsp essential oil (lavender, eucalyptus, rose are all popular for the bath)
+- 2 tsp essential oil (lavender, eucalyptus, rose, orange, and lemongrass are popular for the bath)

 - A few drops of food coloring.

 - A mold of your choice, such as regular or mini-muffin tins, candy pans, or round plastic molds specifically for bath bombs